marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ## Installing GIT

-We can download `git` for any operating system and follow the prompts to install. </br>
+We can download [Git](https://git-scm.com/) for any operating system and follow the prompts to install. </br>

 ## Using GIT and Command line